Bennett, Georgia D lead No. 3 Dawgs to 49-3 rout of Oregon

 Despite his poor showing, Nix has a solid grasp on the Oregon quarterback job.

-Nix completed 21 of 37 for just 173 yards, and his second interception was an especially poor decision.
+Nix completed 21 of 37 for just 173 yards, and his second interception – the one picked off by Smith – was an especially poor decision.

 Even though he didn’t name a stating quarterback leading up to the game, Lanning never considered giving someone else a shot.